ExPackTeam/ExPack/README.md

 Originally (before having sass installed globally), the SASS (`.scss` files) was compiled using [json2csharp.com](https://json2csharp.com/css-tools/sass-to-css); so if you'd like you can use that.

 As of September 4th, 2024, the original repository is being compiled by running (in the ExPack directory): `sass src/scss/global.scss dist/css/dist_global.css`.

+## Compiling JS
+With the addition of webpack (added September 7th, 2024), to bundle and minimize the javascript code you should run: `npm run build`.
+For more info look at the [webpack config](/webpack.config.js) file.

 # For Support
 ![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white): teamexpack@gmail.com